Testimonies – Vol. 3, Day 185

 Those of our brethren who had not obtained an experience for themselves in present truth could not answer the arguments of Brother B, and although they could not receive the views advocated by him, they were more or less affected by his talk and reasoning.
 Some have felt no spirit of freedom when they met for worship.
 They were afraid upon the Sabbath to speak out their real feelings and faith, expecting that he would criticize what they would say.
 There has been death in the meetings and but little freedom.

 Brother B desires that others should look up to him as a man who can explain the Scriptures, but I was shown that he is deceived and does not understand them.
 He has started upon a wrong track in seeking to get up a new faith, an original theory of faith.
 He would uproot and misplace those waymarks which show us our correct bearings, that we are near the close of this earth’s history.
 He may flatter himself that he is being led of the Lord, but it is surely another spirit.
+Unless he changes his course entirely, and is willing to be led and to learn, he will be left to follow his own ways and make entire shipwreck of faith.

 -441-